Overcoming the Modality Gap in Context-Aided Forecasting: Limitations

 \section{Limitations}

 \paragraph{Verifier bias and diversity limits at scale.} Our methodology pairs TS windows with LLM-generated textual scenarios, and constructs a curated evaluation split using an LLM verifier: a window is \emph{accepted} if adding the generated context reduces the verifier's \crps{}, and \emph{rejected} otherwise.
 This procedure yields a benchmark with measurable context complementarity, but can bias the accepted subset toward context patterns that the specific verifier can exploit, while potentially under-representing windows where context is helpful in ways not captured by the verifier.
+In \cref{app:filtering_choice}, GPT-5.2 shows the highest agreement with a best-case verifier baseline among the models tested, supporting its use as the strongest empirical verifier available to us, while leaving verifier-specific selection effects as a limitation.
 Moreover, verifier-based filtering is expensive and therefore not applied to the 7M-window training corpus, leaving training contexts potentially noisy or weakly aligned.
+Because these contexts are generated from future trajectories rather than observed real-world reports, \dataset should be interpreted as an offline benchmark for context use rather than a real-time data-availability setting; the main concern is ecological validity, since generated scenarios may not match the form, availability, or reliability of deployment context.
 Finally, generating textual scenarios at massive scale can exhibit limited diversity (e.g., repetitive phrasing or overuse of common event templates) despite explicit diversity prompting, which reduces the effective information content of the contextual modality and may encourage shallow keyword-to-pattern correlations.
 While our generalization results (\cref{sec:rq3}) show that \dataset displays simulated-to-real transfer, these issues could be addressed by running efficient verifiers, such as strong alignment-based forecasters, as well as improved generation strategies (e.g., mixture-of-prompts, retrieval augmentation, or explicit diversity constraints).

+\paragraph{Ecological Validity.} We construct contexts that are forward-looking: they are generated based on the future window.
+They are therefore cleaner, more on-topic, and more consistently structured than the context a deployed forecaster would encounter.
+Our results should thus be read as a probe of whether models can exploit free-form, forward-looking context at all, rather than as an estimate of the gains achievable under realistic deployment conditions.
+Closing this gap will require evaluating context-aided forecasting with naturally sourced contexts, with varying degrees of relevance, reliability, conflict and signal-to-noise ratio.

 \paragraph{\model's failure modes.} \model conditions a Chronos-style decoder on text via additional cross-attention layers with learned projections.
 This is lightweight and effective, but it does not explicitly enforce fine-grained, time-local grounding between specific phrases and forecast steps.
 As a result, the model can fail in cases where the context specifies \emph{precise temporal localization} (e.g., ``a disruption occurs during the first two days of the horizon'' or ``a rebound begins around week 6'') and accurate forecasting requires mapping that description to an exact region of the prediction window.
 Without an explicit mechanism to bind textual time references to forecast indices (e.g., event-time tags, time-aligned token routing, or a structured event representation), cross-attention may diffuse the signal across the horizon, leading to smeared effects (e.g., anticipating the change too early, delaying it, or spreading it over too many steps).
 This limitation is amplified when contexts contain multiple time-scoped events or when the horizon is long relative to the stated time frame, making it challenging to ``locate'' the relevant context region reliably.